Herniated Disc Treatment in Kirkland & Bellevue, WA

 A Herniated Disc is when the harder outside fibers of the disc are either damaged or deteriorate over time and the softer inner gel ruptures outside of its normal space.
 The softer material, when outside of the disc, puts more pressure on your spine and nerves which can create tremendous pain.
 There are three types of herniated discs.
 One of the most common reasons people see a spine specialist is for treatment of pain in the lower back (lumbar spine) from a lumbar disc herniation or neck pain (cervical spine) caused by a cervical disc herniation.
 Disc herniations are known by a variety of names including a slipped disc, ruptured disc, or herniated disc.
 Dr. Jung has extensive experience treating pain caused by herniated discs in the spine.
 Dr. Jung provides an accurate diagnosis and advanced treatment for a variety of spinal conditions.

 What are the Symptoms of a Herniated Disc?

-Often it is difficult for Kirkland area patients to pinpoint the precise moment their herniated disc occurred.
+Often it is difficult to pinpoint the precise moment their herniated disc occurred.
 It may have come about when the back muscles are used instead of leg and thigh muscles to lift a large, heavy object off the ground.
 Even twisting and turning while lifting can initiate a herniated disc.
 If you recognize some of the symptoms below as your own, it is time to reach out and contact us about scheduling an examination to determine if you have a herniated disc.
 The sooner you received an examination from Dr. Jung, the sooner it will help you address the problem immediately, so you can get back into the swing of things as soon as possible.